Difference in peripherality of the inclusive (p, p'x) and (d, d'x) reactions and its implications for phenomenological

 As one of the future works, it will be necessary to extend the present one-step SCDW model to describe the multi-step processes.
-With this extension, the SCDW model could guide the improvement of phenomenological models not only with respect to surface effects, which are prominent in the small $\omega$ region, but also with respect to wider energy spectra and angular distributions of outgoing deuterons.
-On another front, it is of interest to perform a similar analysis for other particles. $\alpha$-particle is a good candidate since it is well known to undergo strong absorption and is of large importance in the application fields.
+With this extension, the SCDW model could guide the improvement of phenomenological models not only with respect to surface corrections, which are prominent in the small $\omega$ region, but also with respect to wider energy spectra and angular distributions of outgoing deuterons.
+On another front, it is of interest to perform a similar analysis for other particles.
+Ref.~\cite{watanabe1999} was the first example to analyze the peripherality of the $(p,p'x)$ reaction in detail using the SCDW model.
+In this study, we presented that a similar analysis is also valid for reactions induced by deuteron.
+Future similar analyses for various composite particles will improve our understanding of the peripherality of nuclear reactions. $\alpha$-particle is a good candidate since it is well known to undergo strong absorption and is of large importance in the application fields.